 Regular engagement with students is an integral and rewarding element of President Farvardin’s tenure.
 He teaches a freshman seminar course on Technology and Leadership; hosts monthly “Pancakes with the President” breakfasts with groups of students; and meets periodically with members of student organizations.

 President Farvardin serves in leadership positions on a number of technology, higher education, and business-oriented organizations.
 He served as Chairman of the New Jersey President’s Council Task Force on Alignment of Higher Education Programs and New Jersey Workforce Needs.
-He is a member of the Board of Directors of the New Jersey Tech Council) and previously served on the Board of Directors of the National Association of Independent Colleges and Universities (NAICU); serves as an Education Advocate of Choose NJ; and is a member and serves on the Board of Directors of the Business-Higher Education Forum (BHEF).
+He is a member of the Board of Directors of the New Jersey Tech Council) and previously served on the Board of Directors of the National Association of Independent Colleges and Universities (NAICU) and serves on the Board of Directors of the Business-Higher Education Forum (BHEF).
 In 2018, he was appointed by Governor Murphy to the New Jersey Commission on Science, Innovation, and Technology.